-The requirement for entities to exclude cash flows for taxation when measuring fair value under IAS 41 was removed.
+The requirement for entities to exclude tax from cash flows when measuring fair value under IAS 41 was removed.
 This amendment is intended to align with the requirement in the standard to discount cash flows on a post-tax basis.